SFU-CMPT-201/a7-pub/README.md

   a pointer located outside the heap.
 * The value of `heap_ptr` is an address within the range of addresses of the heap segment.
 The code is asking `calloc()` to allocate one `int`-sized block of memory.
-Then `calloc()` returns a memory address that points to the newly-allocated 4 bytes of memory in the heap.
+Then `calloc()` returns a memory address that points to the newly-allocated 4 bytes of memory on the heap.
 * The address of the variable `heap_ptr` is a higher value than the value of the variable.
 This is because the stack occupies higher addresses than the heap in memory.